 Utah Leopold Conservation Award Seeks Nominees

-SANDY, Utah -- Know a Utah farmer, rancher or forester who goes above and beyond in the care and management of natural resources?
-Nominate them for the 2020 Utah Leopold Conservation Award®.
+Know a Utah farmer, rancher or forestland owner who goes above and beyond in the care and management of natural resources?
+Nominate them for the 2021 Utah Leopold Conservation Award®.

-Sand County Foundation presents the Leopold Conservation Award to private landowners in 20 states for extraordinary achievement in voluntary conservation.
+Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 22 states for extraordinary achievement in voluntary conservation.
 In Utah, the $10,000 award is presented with Utah Farm Bureau Federation, Western AgCredit and Utah Cattlemen’s Association.

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes landowners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
 In his influential 1949 book, A Sand County Almanac, Leopold called for an ethical relationship between people and the land they own and manage.